GoogleCloudPlatform/gcp-token-broker/docs/concepts/authentication.md

 [logged-in principal](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/security/UserGroupInformation.html#getLoginUser())
 (e.g. "hive") in the request authentication header and the [`currentUser`](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/security/UserGroupInformation.html#getCurrentUser())'s username (e.g. "alice") as a request parameter.
-The broker then checks that the SPNEGO token's Kerberos principal is whitelisted in the [`proxy-users`](settings.md#proxy-users) setting, and if so, returns a GCP access token for the "alice@your-domain.com" Cloud Identity.
+The broker then checks that the SPNEGO token's Kerberos principal is allowlisted in the [`proxy-users`](settings.md#proxy-users) setting, and if so, returns a GCP access token for the "alice@your-domain.com" Cloud Identity.

 The `proxy-users` setting is formatted as follows: